 Visit our Museum Calendar to view our full calendar of events.

 Take a journey back in time!
-The Loveland Museum exhibits Loveland's history through several world class displays including Life on Main Street, Mariano Medina's Cabin, Great Western Sugar Factory, Colorado-Big Thompson Relief Map, Sweetheart City USA, the Proctor Alabaster Shop, the Loveland Fire Department and the Fireside Gallery.
+The Loveland Museum exhibits Loveland's history through several world class displays including Life on Main Street, Mariano Medina's Cabin, Great Western Sugar Factory, Colorado-Big Thompson Relief Map, Sweetheart City USA, the Proctor Alabaster Shop, and the new Dunning Gallery.

-The Loveland Museum offers a variety of art classes for tots, youth, teens and adults.
+The Loveland Museum offers a variety of art classes for all ages.
 These classes allow students the opportunity to explore a variety of mediums with our talented instructors.
-No previous art experience is required as the classes are taught to all skill levels.
+For most classes, no previous art experience is required.
 Unless specified, all supplies are provided for each class.
 Members save 20% on their class registrations too!
 Consider becoming a member today.